samuelnalini/cli-chat-app/README.md

 Not very exciting, but more commands will be added in the future.

+# BRANCHES

+There are three main branches you can pick from.

+`main` is the most stable branch and is *recommended* `nightly` is an unstable release that often has the latest features *unstable* `dev` is the most recent development version, which is often broken and full of bugs *not recommended*

 ### CONSIDERATIONS:

 *NOTE: There is no safety guarantee for this program.
 Though messages SHOULD be encrypted, no system is ever 100% secure.
 I am still working on this and updating it, but do not trust anything sent over the Internet.
 I am not liable for anything that may occur as a result of using this application.
 You have been warned, use this at your own risk.*